Means of transportation to Expo

 Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of Dubai Executive Council has approved the five-years' plan for RTA which includes a bundle of projects to support Expo 2020.
 The projects include:

-'Masar 2020' project reflects RTA's master plan for providing multiple options of integrated mass transit means comprising the metro, tram, buses and water transport towards realising RTA's vision of a safe and smooth transport for all.
+The 'Masar 2020', also known as 'Route 2020' project reflects RTA's master plan for providing multiple options of integrated mass transit means comprising the metro, tram, buses and water transport towards realising RTA's vision of a safe and smooth transport for all.

 Masar 2020 starts off at Nakheel Harbour and Tower Metro Station and extends 15 km (11 km elevated and 4 km underground) and includes 7 stations (5 elevated and 2 underground stations).